Extended certificate (1 A-level equivalent) course code: 601/7436/5

 The courses are delivered via a range of practical and theory-based sessions with an emphasis on the application of scientific principles across Biology, Chemistry and Physics.
 Students produce written reports, presentations, laboratory logs, case studies and understake a research project.
 Assessment of the single award is weighted 42% by internal assessment of laboratory work, written work and presentations and 58% by externally set and assessed written exams.
 Assessment of the double award is weighted 54% by internal assessment and 46% by external exams.

 The additional subjects chosen may include another science subject from the following A-levels: Psychology, Geology, Environmental Science and Electronics, or, any other level 3 courses that brings the total up to 3-A level equivalents.
 Students can progress directly into work, apprenticeships or a wide range of science-based degree level courses including: Biomedical Science, Sports Therapy, Pharmaceutical Science, Paramedic Science, Radiography, Biological Life Sciences, Nursing, Veterinary Nursing and Applied Chemistry.

 The BTEC is comprised of eight (double) or 4 (single) units studied over 2 years.
-Students taking the double award will certify for the single Extended Certificate at the end of year 1.
+Students taking the double Diploma will certify for the single Extended Certificate at the end of year 1.

 The course structure for the double award is outlined below.
-Please note that single award students will complete the Year 1 units (see below) spread over a two-year programme of study.
+Please note that single award students will complete the Year 1 units (in the order given below) spread over a two-year programme of study.
 These students will certify for 0.5-A level Certificate at the end of year 1.